blakadder/sv06/docs/common-issues.md

 Motors aren't at a true 90° angle to the frame due to mounts.
 This occurs on Z-axis and Y-axis motor mounts.

-Print [this shim](https://www.printables.com/model/360276) and mount it between the motor and the extrusion.
+You can try to bend the bracket but that requires some disassembly.
+As a quick fix print [this shim](https://www.printables.com/model/360276) and mount it between the motor and the extrusion.

 ![Shim the motor mount](/images/troubleshooting/motor_not_true.webp)